Krushna-Nanda/University_exam/MATH/04_unit .md

 4. **Adjacency**:
    Two vertices are **adjacent** if they are connected by an edge.
    - Example: Vertices v1 and v2 are adjacent if there is an edge (v1, v2) or {v1, v2}.
+   - 4.1 --- In graph theory, an adjacent edge refers to two edges in a graph that share a common vertex.

 5. **Degree**:
    The **degree** of a vertex is the number of edges incident to it.